 West Point doesn't have an early action or early decision deadline.
 Every applicant has to abide by the January 31st regular admission deadline.

 West Point Admissions Requirements and Deadlines

 All West Point applicants must meet the following personal qualifications before applying:

-- Be at least 17 but not older than 22 on July 1 of the year they enter West Point
+- Be at least 17 but not 23 or older on July 1 of the year they enter West Point

 - Not be married